-All seemed to be going fine.
-I completed a prototype of the project and tested it on my machine (I am running XP Professional).
-I then used the package and deployment wizard to package it an put it on a CD.
-I removed all the test files from my machine and installed the program using the CD.
-It worked!!!
+I finished a prototype and used the package and deployment wizard to create an installation CD.
+I removed all the files from my machine (I am running XP Professional) that I had been using during development and installed from the CD.
+It worked fine.

 Can anyone tell me what I did wrong and or how to fix it?